alt44s/point-tracker/README.md

 # Arbitrary Points Tracker GUI

 Points Tracker is a simple PyQt5 GUI app utilizing SQLite to track your points every day.
-It has a friendly interface, saves your data, and shows your progress in a weekly view.
+It has a customizable interface, saves your data, and shows your progress in a weekly view.

 ![preview](https://i.imgur.com/1gqVxdp.png)